 Our Pre-primary students and Kindergarteners are guided by their teachers in theme-based learning.
 Daily the children participate in teacher directed small group lessons and learning centers which extend and reinforce their study, for example, of math concepts or science topics or religion bible stories.

 While studying the dandelion, our three-year-olds combed the grounds of NFA to gather as many as they could find.
 Back in their classroom, they examined their dandelions under the microscope.
 They observed their stems and petals paying special attention to the differences and similarities of each dandelion.
 Before cleaning up for snack, they created beautiful spring pictures using their dandelions as paint brushes.

 In our Kindergarten, our children progress through the curriculum in the teacher-created environment which encourages interaction, exploration, and investigation.
-Centers and lessons focus on development in religion, math, language/reading, science, art, writing, gross motor, fine motor, and dramatic play or housekeeping.
-Nearly all Pre-primary children attend the five half-day sessions per week and Kindergartens have a full day program.
+Centers and lessons focus on development in religion, math, language/reading, science, art, writing, speaking in a group, gross motor, fine motor, and dramatic play or housekeeping.
+All Pre-primary children attend the five half-day sessions per week and Kindergartens have a full day program.

 Students who are 3 and 4 years old and enrolled in NFA’s five morning per week Montessori or Pre-primary programs, have the option of extending their day until 3:00 pm.